The Present Money System –

 What central banks can effectively do in the split-circuit reserve system is create reserves by monetising debt.
 And this is what they are doing, all the more in times of banking and debt crises, presently by the insolvency-deferring policies of quantitative easing for banks and nonbank financial institutions, near-zero interest rates supporting heavily over-indebted governments, and negative interest rates.
 The latter, at the beginning, are debiting the banks, but when imposed on the banks' customers, negative interest will burden the customers to the banks' relief.

 Such policies are as dysfunctional as is the entire split-circuit reserve system.
-They not only support shaky banks and over-indebted public households, but also the non BIP-contributing stocks of financial capital, while burdening useful deposits and savings, overall adding still further to what is already too high (debt) or too low (real interest rates), over time even threatening the banks that are meant to be stabilised by such measures.
+They not only support shaky banks and over-indebted public households, but also the non GDP-contributing stocks of financial capital, while burdening useful deposits and savings, overall adding still further to what is already too high (debt) or too low (real interest rates), over time even threatening the banks that are meant to be stabilised by such measures.

 Where an effect of base rate policy on interest rates and bankmoney creation in the public circuit can be identified, that effect is due to voluntary price administration by the banks.
 Quite a few banks tie certain lending rates¾for example, for overdrafts or mortgages¾to interbank rates such as the Fed Funds rate (dollar), LIBOR (pound) or EONIA (euro).
 Ironically, this is an exercise in bureaucratic central planning rather than the market-borne price dynamics of supply and demand.